SeismoAlert: A real-time earthquake monitoring toolkit in Python (codes included)

 fetch: download recent events from USGSanalyze: run Gutenberg-Richter analysis and anomaly detectionmap: generate an interactive HTML mapmonitor: run one-shot monitoring with alert rules

-I also structured it so I can use the same functionality directly as a Python library.
+The same functionality is available directly as a Python library.

 Installation